 Do you suffer from varicose or spider veins?
 If you do, you know that the condition is unpleasant and unsightly.
 Additionally, there are real dangers to leaving varicose veins untreated, including deep vein thrombosis.
 Sclerotherapy is a medical procedure that treats varicose and spider veins.
 It’s a treatment that can help you look better, and help prevent complications that come from this troublesome condition.

 <How Does Sclerotherapy Work?

-Sclerotherapy is performed by injecting a saline solution into vein.
+Sclerotherapy involves injecting a saline solution into the vein.
 The solution essentially causes the blood vessel to shrink by irritating its lining.
 Eventually, the veins turn into scar tissue and fade away.
 The solution used for sclerotherapy is usually a saline solution.
 Many doctors prefer to use a sodium compound which is FDA-approved and significantly less painful than other solutions.

 Are There Side Effects?